 - Methods in theoretical physics

-Although LIGO was designed to listen for one elusive, almost undetectable phenomenon, its impact on science overall will be significant.
+Although LIGO was designed to listen for one elusive, almost undetectable phenomenon, its broader impact on science has already been significant.

 How often do gravitational waves that LIGO can detect pass by the Earth?

 Nobody really knows yet.
 Strong gravitational waves are believed to occur rarely enough that LIGO did not detect any in its first years of operation between 2002 and 2010.
 However, after a major upgrade that took 4 years to complete, LIGO detected its first gravitational wave on September 14, 2015, within days of turning on the new and improved detector.
 In other words, in a few days, LIGO accomplished soemthing that was not achieved in 8 years of previous operation!
 That bodes well for future detections.

 On average, over its first two observing runs, LIGO's detections have been made at a rate of one every 2 months, and this is before we reach so-called "design sensitivity" (which we expect to reach in 2020).
 The six detections we've made so far suggest that these kinds of events are relatively common.
 Once LIGO's detectors reach their maximum sensitivity, they could be detecting gravitational waves at a rate of one per week.
 The only way to refine the estimates of how often detectable gravitational waves pass, is to keep making detections!